bbutler522/freecodecamp/README.md

 https://www.freecodecamp.org/bbutler522

 Many of these are just my first attempt at the problems, so there will generally be room for improvement in either best-practices or speed, and I may not revist many of them.
+There are also cases where I used vanilla JS where jQuery or other methods may be more effective.